 Non-Recourse IRA Mortgage

-The only type of loan allowed for a Self Directed IRA.
-A nonrecourse loan is a secured loan (debt) that is secured by a pledge of collateral, typically real property, but for which the borrower is not personally liable.
+This is the only type of loan allowable for a Self Directed IRA.
+A nonrecourse loan is a secured loan (debt).
+It is by a pledge of collateral.
+It typically involves real property, but for which the borrower is not personally liable.

-A Self-Directed custodian, also called a passive custodian, allows IRA holders to engage in non-traditional investments (i.e. real estate), but generally does not offer investment advice.
-The custodian in the “Checkbook Control” Self Directed IRA structure is referred to as a “passive” custodian largely because the custodian is not required to approve any IRA related investment and simply serves the passive role of satisfying IRS regulations.
-By using a Self Directed IRA with “checkbook control” you can take advantage of all the benefits of self-directing your retirement assets without incurring excessive custodian fees and custodian created delays.
+A Self-Directed custodian, also known as a passive custodian, allows IRA holders to engage in non-traditional investments (i.e. real estate).
+However, they generally do not offer investment advice.
+The custodian in the “Checkbook Control” Self Directed IRA structure is a “passive” custodian largely the custodian doesn’t have to approve any IRA related investment.
+A passive custodian simply serves the passive role of satisfying IRS regulations.
+By using a Self Directed IRA with “checkbook control” you can take advantage of all the benefits of self-directing your retirement assets without incurring excessive custodian fees and delays that custodians create.

 Plan Asset Rules

-The Department of Labor’s Plan Asset Rules essentially define when the assets of an entity are considered ‘Plan” assets.
-Under the rules, IRAs are frequently viewed as pension plans subjecting them to the Plan Asset Rules.
-Under the Plan Asset Rules, if the aggregate plan (IRA/401(k)) ownership of an entity is 25% or more of all the assets of the entity, then the equity interests and assets of the “investment entity” are viewed as assets of the investing IRA/401(k) for purposes of the prohibited transactions rules, unless an exception applies.
-Also, if a plan (i.e. IRA or 401(k)) or group of related plans owns 100% of an “operating company”, the operating company exception will not apply and the company’s assets will still be treated as plan assets.
+The Department of Labor’s Plan Asset Rules essentially define when the assets of an entity are “Plan” assets.
+Under the rules, IRAs are frequently seen as pension plans.
+This subjects them to the Plan Asset Rules.
+Under the Plan Asset Rules, if the aggregate plan (IRA/401(k)) ownership of an entity is 25% or more of all the assets of the entity, then the equity interests and assets of the “investment entity” are seen as assets of the investing IRA/401(k).
+This is for purposes of the prohibited transactions rules, unless an exception applies.
+Also, if a plan (i.e. IRA or 401(k)) or group of similar plans owns 100% of an “operating company”, then the operating company exception will not apply.
+Also, the company’s assets will still be treated as plan assets.

-- 100% of an “operating company” is owned by one or more IRAs/401(k) and disqualified persons, in which case all the assets of the “operating company” are deemed Plan assets (assets of the IRA/401(k)), or
+- If IRAs/401(k) and disqualified persons own 100% of an “operating company.”
+In which case all the assets of the “operating company” are Plan assets (assets of the IRA/401(k)).

 Exceptions to the DOL Plan Asset Regulations

-The Plan Asset look-through rules do not apply if the entity is an operating company or the partnership interests or membership interests are publicly offered or registered under the Investment Company Act of 1940 (e.g., REITs).
-They also do not apply if the entity is an “operating company,” which refers to a partnership or LLC that is primarily engaged in the real estate development , venture capital or companies making or providing goods and services, such as a gas station, unless the “operating company” is owned 100% by a Plan and/or disqualified persons. .
-In other words, if an IRA or 401(k) Plan owns less than 100% of an LLC that is engaged in an active trade or business, such as a restaurant or manufacturing plant, the Plan Asset Rules would not apply.
+The Plan Asset look-through rules do not apply if the entity is an operating company.
+Also, it does not apply if the partnership interests or membership interests are publicly offered or registered under the Investment Company Act of 1940 (e.g., REITs).
+Furthermore, they do not apply if the entity is an “operating company.”
+This refers to a partnership or LLC that primarily engages in the real estate development, venture capital or companies that make/provide/providing goods and services.
+This can include a gas station, unless a Plan and/or disqualified persons owns 100% of the “operating company.”
+In other words, if an IRA or 401(k) Plan owns less than 100% of an LLC that engages in an active trade or business, such as a restaurant or manufacturing plant, the Plan Asset Rules will not apply.

 Internal Revenue Code Sections 4975 & 408 prohibit fiduciary and other Disqualified Persons from engaging in certain types of “prohibited transactions”.
 “Prohibited transactions” are any direct or indirect:

-- act by a disqualified person who is a fiduciary whereby he deals with the income or assets of a plan in his own interests or for his own account; or
+- Act by a disqualified person who is a fiduciary whereby he deals with the income or assets of a plan in his own interests or for his own account.

 - Fiduciary prohibited transactions appear to be the most common type of prohibited transaction in the self-directed IRA context.
 The IRA owner is a fiduciary to a self-directed IRA and cannot use the IRA funds to directly or indirectly benefit himself.
 The fiduciary prohibited transaction rules under Code Section 4975(c)(1)(D) and (E) are applicable, regardless of whether there is a disqualified person on the other side of the transaction.